umee-network/umee/ante/fee-notes.md

 - the gas used depends on the current state of the chain
 - the gas records below are based on the empty state
+- user is charged the gas-limit, even if tx consumed less gas

 | operation                                      | gas used |
 | :--------------------------------------------- | -------: |